andriesfc/result-for-kotlin/README.md

 1. Creating an exceptions may not be that expensive, but catching it is expensive.
 Usually this involves unrolling the call stack.
 2. Throwing an exception also means that the code throwing the exception looses all flow control.
 Nothing wrong with this if this the intention.
 3. Catching all exceptions leads to subtle errors which can sometime be hard to pin down due to the following reasons:
    - More often than not, such caught exceptions are far removed from the offending code/cause.
-Consequently, a developer has to spend much effort to track and understand the error handing code which is some times located deep in the bowls of a many nested levels of `try-catch` statements.
+Consequently, a developer has to spend much effort to track and understand the error handing code which is sometimes located deep in the bowls of a many nested levels of `try-catch` statements.
    - Sometimes an application would catch an exception which should never be handled under a `try-catch-all` statement, for example an `OutOfMemoryException`.
 If a developer forgets to log the error, the actual cause can sometimes just disappear leading to many man-hours hunting for something which should have been easy to fix: For example, give the process more memory, or finding the data structure leaking the memory.
 4. The very act of raising an exception also has some serious untended consequences insofar as the domain driven design/modelling:
    - Causes the boundaries of one domain to flow into with another,
    - Each time such a "domain exception" is thrown (thus the lost control of flow in the domain throwing it), will almost certainly result in all other domains models to be invalidated.
    - Ultimately this would mean that each domain has to have deep knowledge of almost all errors on every other domain in the application.
    - Clearly it is almost impossible to design for this, as each exception thrown is like bullet punching holes in any well crafted domain boundary.
-5. Lastly, Java's unfortunate decision to have checked exceptions just compounds the problems by encouraging developers to wrap these checked exceptions into runtime exceptions.
+5. Lastly, Java's unfortunate decision to have checked exceptions just compounds these problems by encouraging developers to wrap checked exceptions into runtime exceptions.
 Most the time these wrapped exceptions has very little bearing on the domain and exists only because of the compiler forcing the developer to do so.
-On a practical level this has the consequence of hiding the underlying errors deep into logs and many-line stack traces deep.
+On a practical level this has the consequence of hiding the underlying errors deep into logs and many-line stack traces.

 > Note: ❗️ Exceptions are not undesirable, as long as they are used as intended.